escolmebartlebooth/CarND-Path-Planning-Project/README.md

 *Behaviour Planner*

-This takes the car's current state and predictions of the wider environment's state over time to create a suggested maneuveur which the trajectory module can then create and pass to the vehicle's motion controller.
+This takes the car's current state (localisation) and predictions of the wider environment's state (sensor fusion) over time to create a suggested maneuveur which the trajectory module can then create and pass to the vehicle's motion controller.
 The planner is responsible for suggesting maneuvers which are:
   * safe
   * feasible
   * legal
-  *efficient
+  * efficient

 The planner is not responsible for the execution details or collision avoidance.
 In this implementation, a very simple state machine is used which models 3 possible states:
   * KEEP LANE - which keeps the vehicle in the current lane at the most optimum speed possible taking account of nearby vehicles ahead of the car